e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  starting inventory; the **conventional exported aircraft surface** for generic periphery consumers (§12.2's integration register): pose and velocity faces with wrapper types — `VelocityData`, field meaning defined at the type — as the `KinData` successor's periphery-facing half.
-Residuals: the `q_sf` home (§17.4 — aircraft design, belongs here); whether `stop_on` needs a root-declared overridable default (§15.5 — reopen only if the ctor argument proves chronically forgotten).
+  starting inventory; the **conventional exported aircraft surface** for generic periphery consumers (§12.2's integration register): pose and velocity faces with wrapper types — `VelocityData`, field meaning defined at the type — as the `KinData` successor's periphery-facing half; the **supervisor seam** (§17.2): compensator gain ports plus scheduler components (~7 for the C172X), the same-tick reset respelling of every mode-transition latch, and the gear's level-triggered reset converted to an edge event; and the **§14.7 executor compile-cost re-measurement** on the real vehicle skeleton — early, before the executor's shape hardens.
+  Residuals: the `q_sf` home (§17.4 — aircraft design,
+  belongs here); whether `stop_on` needs a root-declared overridable default (§15.5 — reopen only if the ctor argument proves chronically forgotten).

+- **GUI panel authoring API.** The semantics are settled (§12.5: derived liveness, first-class read-only rendering, own-pending-else-snapshot peek, stage-on-interaction, claim transitions); the calling convention — context contents, port naming, child composition — is deferred to migration, co-designed against the GUI library under §12.5's four constraints.

 - **Log and trace persistence.** The in-memory artifacts are settled — the log as retained boundary snapshots (§12.2), the